Moro-JS/moro/docs/README.md

 # MoroJS Documentation

-Complete documentation for the MoroJS framework.
+Complete documentation for the MoroJS framework (v1.5.3).

+**Note:** MoroJS has zero core dependencies!
+All validation libraries (Zod, Joi, Yup, Class Validator) are optional peer dependencies, making the framework lightweight and flexible.

 ## Documentation Structure